I know what it’s like to be stuck on the blues.

-Finally, with some skiing technique tips from my dad (a badass lifelong skier), motivation to impress a boyfriend or two, and the natural process of getting older and taking ownership over my own skill development, I managed to break into the steep slippery world of black and even double black diamonds.
+Finally, with some skiing technique tips from my dad (a badass lifelong skier), motivation to impress a boyfriend (now husband – it worked!), and the natural process of getting older and taking ownership over my own skill development, I managed to break into the steep slippery world of black and even double black diamonds.

 If I did it, you can too.
 Make this the winter you finally become an advanced skier.
 Here’s how.

 I know I know, this one is kind of cheating.
 Skiing is expensive(!) and we don’t all live close to the slopes.
-But if you have the option, it really does help to get out more.
+But if you have the option, it really does help to ski more.